Deadline

 View this slide presentation with tips on preparing your portfolio

-The national Journalism Education Association also has some resources about building a portfolio that could be helpful.
+The national Journalism Education Association also has some resources about building a portfolio that is helpful.
+(Some of these videos are noted above.)
 JEA’s resources are aligned with its national Journalist of the Year contest, which is similar to MIPA’s Student Journalist Staff but has some key differences.
 Pay close attention to our contest instructions.

 Help